discoverygarden/flysystem_ocfl/README.md

 ## Future Thoughts

-- allow for fragments to be passed via Flysystem, to be interpreted as different resources within an object
+- allow for fragments to be passed via Flysystem URIs, to be interpreted as different resources within a container object
   - no present use-case for this